JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 At this point, you should understand what the problem is asking.
 Next, your goal is to identify the inputs and outputs for the problem.

+#### Identifying inputs

+Inputs are variables that influence the resulting output for a problem.
+Therefore, to identify inputs, look at all values that you are given for a problem.
+For each value, ask yourself, "Could changing this value result in a different output?"
+If the answer is "Yes," then you have identified an input!

-In the example problem above, the inputs are the array of `n` stars and the number of stars to return, `k`.
-The output is a collection of the `k` stars with the maximum brightness.
+Consider the example problem above.
+We are given an array of `n` stars and an integer, `k`.
+If we change the collection of stars, then we certainly will get a different output.
+Further, if we change how many stars we want to output, then we also will get a different output.
+Therefore, both the collection of stars and the value `k` are inputs.

+#### Identifying outputs

 ---